DimitarMitev92/Bankist-site/README.md

 # Bankist

-A Minimalistic Banking Web Application
+A Minimalistic Banking Web Application.
-Exercise from Udemy - The Complete JavaScript Course 2022 A Project created to learn advanced DOM manipulation techniques
+Exercise from Udemy - The Complete JavaScript Course 2022.
+A Project created to learn advanced DOM manipulation techniques .

 ## Live Demo